India, US to enhance cooperation in combating terrorism

 The statement didn't say whether the two countries have sorted out their trade dispute.

-India imposed tariffs on 28 American products in June in retaliation for the U.S. ending India's preferential trade status.
+India imposed tariffs on 28 American products, including walnuts and almonds, in June in retaliation for the U.S. ending India's preferential trade status.

 Washington imposed higher duties on Indian products, including aluminum and steel.